Fun Elementary Music Lessons that Teach Music Skills | October 2022

 Danse Macabre, Saint-Saëns

-This listening map by the Cleveland Orchestra also helps students learn to identify the sound of various instruments.
+This listening map by The Cleveland Orchestra also helps students learn to identify the timbre of various instruments.

 This popular piece from Peer Gynt Suite is perfect for teaching about tempo.
-There are many fun listening maps for this piece.
-But, this one has a simple rhythmic play-along accompaniment that is attainable for most mid and upper elementary classes.
+This fun listening map by Pequeño Mozart has a simple rhythmic play-along accompaniment that is attainable for most mid and upper-elementary classes.

-Need help finding the perfect song to teach a specific music element?
+Need help finding the perfect songs and activities to teach specific music elements?

 Guard Your Time and Enjoy the Fall Season

-I hope you are able to enjoy the fun fall festivals, the cooler weather, and the changing of the seasons.
-Leave the CRAZINESS and hectic schedules behind when you leave school each day.
+Enjoy the fun fall festivals, cooler weather, and changing seasons.
+Leave the stress and busy schedules behind when you leave school each day. 😊

 Auf Wiedersehen!